 Each student in Carrigtwohill C.C. has been assigned a Class Tutor.
-Class Tutor will have contact with their respective students in assembly twice a week affording support and guidance where needed.
+Class Tutor will have contact with their respective students in their daily pastoral care period as well as SPHE class, once a week, affording support and guidance where needed.
 The Class Tutor will do check-ins with students and will monitor and discuss positive and negative behaviour with each individual.
-At assembly, the Class Tutor will make any relevant announcements, check uniforms, collect absence notes and do a general check-in with students.
+The Class Tutor will make any relevant announcements, check uniforms, collect absence notes and do a general check-in with students in the daily pastoral care period.
 They may need to discuss behaviour with individuals from time to time and a student's Tutor should be the first port-of-call should they have a query or question.